Sponsor a child in Zambia

 Poverty and low life expectancy

 Growing inequality means that the more and more people inhabiting rural areas must live in poverty.
 Access to services like running water, housing and sanitation is limited.
 Food can be scarce at some times, despite the quantity of good farmland.
 Life expectancy in Zambia is only 55 years, about two decades lower than the global average.
-Prevalence of HIV/AIDS is amongst the highest in Africa and, coupled with inadequate medical care, poses a major health risk.
+The prevalence of HIV/AIDS is amongst the highest in Africa and, coupled with inadequate medical care, poses a major health risk.

 Children in Zambia